flama-purklin/CapstoneGroup5/DOCUMENTATION/DIALOGUE_SYSTEM_OVERVIEW.md

 *   **`CharacterPromptGenerator.cs` (`Assets/Scripts/Characters/`)**:
     *   Static class responsible for creating the detailed system prompt string passed to the `LLMCharacter`.
     *   Uses data from `MysteryCharacter` and the overall `MysteryMetadata` (context, title).
-    *   Includes specific instructions for the LLM on how to format function calls (`\nACTION: ...`) and when to trigger revelations based on player input or evidence presentation.
+    *   Includes specific instructions for the LLM on how to format function calls (`\nACTION: ...` or `[/ACTION]:...`) and when to trigger revelations based on player input or evidence presentation.

 *   **`LLMCharacter.cs` (LLMUnity Package)**:
     *   The core component interfacing with the actual LLM backend.